 How to get the best from our stress busters

-Feeling stressed?
+Feeling the stress?
 Whether this is caused by your job, studies or more personal things.
 The first thing to do is to identify the cause.

 We have put together a great list of things we do when we feel like this.
 Take a look and hopefully they will help you discover your issue and overcome it.

-Firstly, Its great knowing what’s causing your stress levels to rise but if you don’t know then it can become trick to find the best solution.
+Its great knowing what’s causing your stress levels to rise but if you don’t know then it can become tricky to find the best solution.

-For those who don’t know I would suggest writing down the things your doing and also making notes about how you feel when your doing them.
-This might lead to an indicator and help you find your best solutions.
+For those who don’t know I would suggest writing down the things you are doing and making a note about how you feel when you are doing them.
+Additionally, this might lead to an indicator and help you find your best solutions.

 Work – Feeling pressure at work, unemployment or retirement